This article covers:

-To change report or policy rules so that some expenses do not generate violations, go to Admin > Policies and make any edits to policy settings that need to be followed, using the menu on the left hand side of the screen.
+To adjust report or policy rules so that some expenses do not generate violations, go to Admin > Policies and make any edits to policy settings that need to be followed, using the menu on the left hand side of the screen.

-A policy admin can also strictly enforce policy rules so reports with errors cannot be submitted until corrections are made.
+A policy admin can also strictly enforce policy rules so reports with violations cannot be submitted until these corrections are made.
 To do this, head to Domain Control > [Select your domain] > Groups > click the Edit button next to the group of domain members you'd like to restrict, then check the box for the rule "Strictly Enforce Expense Policy Rules."
 See Hard stop violations at the end of this page.

-- Violations: Violations are items that have gone directly against the policy that has been set by the admins in Expensify.
+- Violations: Violations are items that have gone directly against the policy that has been set by the policy admins or owner.
 These are displayed in red.